 If the trailer still rolled even after pulling the breakaway pin out, there's something wrong with the brakes, OR the breakaway pin controller needs to be replaced.
-Get the owner to get it fixed before you buy.

 Check the 'collar' for the year of manufacture.
-How old are the tanks and have they been re-certified if needed?
+How old are the propane tanks, and have they been re-certified if needed?

 Trailer Hitch, Jack, and Tongue

 Here's another critical part of the trailer.
 Aside from manufacturing defects or excessive rust, the tongue should be in good shape unless the travel trailer has been in an accident.

 The hitch should be checked.
 Does the locking device move freely?

 Is it easy to insert a cotter pin to keep it locked?
 Hopefully, you've already hitched it up and tested the emergency breakaway cable/pin.

 If you're looking at a trailer at a dealer, unless they recently installed brand new ones, expect to replace the lead-acid battery.